verilator/verilator/docs/guide/languages.rst

-Verilator implements a very small subset of Verilog AMS (Verilog Analog and Mixed-Signal Extensions) with the subset corresponding to those VMS keywords with near-equivalents in Verilog 2005 or SystemVerilog 2017.
+Verilator implements a very small subset of Verilog AMS (Verilog Analog and Mixed-Signal Extensions) with the subset corresponding to those VMS keywords with near-equivalents in Verilog IEEE 1364 or SystemVerilog IEEE 1800.

 AMS parsing is enabled with :vlopt:`--language VAMS <--language>` or :vlopt:`--language 1800+VAMS <--language>`.